846 Naval Air Squadron

 846 Naval Air Squadron (846 NAS), sometimes referred to as 846 Squadron, is a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
 The squadron represents one of the two primary AgustaWestland Merlin HC4 Squadrons that constitute the Royal Navy's Commando Helicopter Force, having operated this variant since 2019.

 The squadron was active in the later years of the Second World War, utilising the Grumman Avenger.
-During the ealy sixties, it flew the Westland Whirlwind, providing support for Royal Marines deployments abroad.
+During the early sixties, it flew the Westland Whirlwind, providing support for Royal Marines deployments abroad.
 It transitioned to the Westland Wessex using these between 1968 and 1981.
 Between December 1979 and the summer of 2013, 846 Squadron operated the Westland Sea King HC4 helicopter to provide troop transport and load lifting support to 3 Commando Brigade Royal Marines, notably during the Falklands conflict, the Gulf War, operations in the Adriatic and former Yugoslavia, Iraq and Afghanistan.
 Based at RNAS Yeovilton in Somerset, 846 NAS stood down in the summer of 2013 and its personnel, buildings and equipment were amalgamated into 845 Naval Air Squadron.

 The squadron stood up on 30 September 2014 with the AgustaWestland Merlin HC3 and it now holds the Operational Conversion Flight and Maritime Counter Terrorism Role.